devsandeepsharma/Feedback-System/README.md

 ## Features
 * Add New Feedback
 * Edit Feedback
-* Delete Feedtback
+* Delete Feedback
-* See your feetbacks everywhere because we are using a real api's
+* See your feedbacks everywhere because we are using a real api's
-* View the summary of Feetbacks
+* View the summary of Feedbacks
-* Take a look of Detailed Feetbacks
+* Take a look of Detailed Feedbacks

 ## Instructions
 * Open (crud website)[https://crudcrud.com/].